 The West Bengal Public Service Commission (WBPSC) appoints candidates in the West Bengal Civil Services (WBCS).
 The WBCS is one of the major exams conducted by the West Bengal State Govt.
 The WBCS Exam is also known as the W.B.C.S.(Executive).

 WBCS recruits eligible candidates in Group-‘A’, Group-‘B’, Group-‘C’ and Group-‘D’ Services.
 Every year candidates in large nos. apply for the WBCS Exam.
 In order to be eligible to work in WBCS, it is important to get enlightened with the syllabus and the exam pattern.
 Therefore, for the convenience of the WBCS job aspirants, we have discussed in detail the syllabus as well as the exam pattern for WBCS Exam or WBCS Exec.

-The WBCS Exam Pattern comprises of the following stages.
+The WBCS Exam Pattern comprises of three stages:

 WBCS Exam Pattern

 The WBCS Exam Pattern is given below.
 The WBCS Prelims is of 200 marks while the WBCS Mains is of 200 marks each for all the papers.
 The WBCS Exam Pattern is given below.